Uninstalling Directory Manager

 Instructions

-The steps below guide you through uninstalling Netwrix Directory Manager for an upgrade and completely removing it from your machine.
+Follow these steps to uninstall Netwrix Directory Manager for an upgrade or to completely remove it from your machine.

 NOTE: Before you uninstall Directory Manager, ensure that the logged-in user is a member of the local Administrators group on the machine.
 Make sure the Directory Manager portal is fully closed before you begin the uninstall process.